 Sue: This is a bit like Avatar.

-When I finish mopping up the tea I’ve managed to spill all over myself, I pluck up the courage to probe her further.
+As I finish mopping up the tea I’ve spilt over myself, I pluck up the courage to probe her further.

-Sue: Well, it’s not in 3D, obviously, and the aliens aren’t blue -
+Sue: Well, it isn’t in 3D, obviously, and the aliens aren’t blue.

 Me: Their costumes might have been blue, actually.

-Sue: Well there you go then!
-It’s exactly the same story, it just has a different rare mineral.
+Sue: Well there you go, then!
+It’s exactly the same thing, it just features a different rare mineral.
 I don’t understand why you’ve been so reluctant to watch this one.
-It’s not bad at all.
+It isn’t bad at all.
 You should keep an open mind.

 The episode concludes with an attempt on Ian’s life.
-At first Sue believes that William Russell is choking on his water by accident so it comes as a shock when he eventually keels over.
+At first Sue believes William Russell is choking on his water by accident, so it comes as a bit of a shock when he finally keels over.
 However, given that Ian is clearly Sue’s favourite character, I expected her to show a little more concern.
 But no.

 Sue: I’ve got it!
 Is it the bloke with the beard from Fingerbobs?